m0r4k/bitcore-payment-protocol-sparks/README.md

 ## Contributing

-See [CONTRIBUTING.md](https://github.com/dsahpay/bitcore-innova/blob/master/CONTRIBUTING.md) on the main bitcore-innova repo for information about how to contribute.
+See [CONTRIBUTING.md](https://github.com/dsahpay/bitcore-sparks/blob/master/CONTRIBUTING.md) on the main bitcore-sparks repo for information about how to contribute.

 ## License